-successful, with 15% of nonresidential customers purchasing from an alternative supplier.144 Many more generators compete for commercial and industrial customers, undoubtedly due to higher demand for their services.145 Even with some success among nonresidential customers, only 2.5% of total customers currently purchase generation from alternative suppliers.146 In a market with limited supply flexibility and an inability to respond to rising prices, customers have no reasonable options for relief, and policy makers concluded that the state must intervene.
+Deregulation did not stimulate a competitive retail market.
+As of May 2007, only one percent of residential customers switched to an alternative generation supplier when offered choice.
+This represented about 15% of the residential customers' peak load.
+Moreover, only two generation suppliers were currently certified to compete with Delmarva.
+The market for commercial and industrial customers was somewhat more successful, with 15% of nonresidential customers purchasing from an alternative supplier.
+Many more generators competed for commercial and industrial customers, undoubtedly due to higher demand for their services.
+Even with some success among nonresidential customers, only 2.5% of total customers were purchasing generation from alternative suppliers.
+In a market with limited supply flexibility and an inability to respond to rising prices, customers have no reasonable options for relief, and policy makers concluded that the state must intervene.